Cover Image for Financial Promises to Make to Yourself for This Year and Beyond

 Now, it's your turn.

-Your First Financial Promise of 2025: Commit to Financial Independence
+Your First Financial Promise for this Year: Commit to Financial Independence

 The first promise you should make to yourself this year is to achieve financial independence.
 But a vague promise like “I want to be financially free” isn't enough.
 Your promise needs to be specific: